Basic CARE OF THE Intact PENIS

 Once a person's foreskin has become retractable, they can simply pull back the foreskin and rinse with water, no soap, when bathing/showering.
 While this step can be suggested if a child is retractable before puberty, it should not be forced, as it still might cause discomfort to pull back the foreskin.

-Bubble Baths
+Bubble baths

 Can my intact baby ever take a bubble bath?
 Bubble baths are a staple of childhood!

 The reality is, some people's genitals are incredibly sensitive to soaps in their bath water.
 Some children with vaginas cannot sit in a bubble bath without getting a UTI.
 Some children with penises can't either.
 Some children may get a little irritated or experience a burning sensation, but recover easily.
 And, some children can take a bubble bath and experience no issues from it.
-The only way to really know is to try it and pay attention to how your child's body reacts.
+The only way to really know is to try it if you wish, and pay attention to how your child's body reacts.

-Common Occurences
+Common occurences

 Weird things happen with all human bodies.
 Mostly, we take these weird things for granted.
 "Sleep" in the eyes.
 Boogers in the nose.
-Body odor in the arm pits.
+Body odor in the armpits.
 We could go on.

 It's unfortunate, but we have heard too many stories of an intact child going to the doctor for a simple yeast infection that ended with forced foreskin retraction, an unnecessary catheter insertion, and a recommendation for circumcision.
 Imagine if that happened to your child with a vagina when they had a yeast infection that could be treated with an over-the-counter remedy!
 (A child with a penis can be treated with the same over-the-counter remedy!)